Ayushhu/Renewable-Data-Analytics-Dashboard/README.md

 ## Demo
 https://github.com/ashita03/Renewable-Energy-Data-Analysis-Dashboard/assets/66629830/8fce5663-6424-4e32-8820-0262226a022f

+## Contributions
+Contributions are welcome!
+Feel free to fork the repo, submit issues, or make pull requests to enhance functionality or add new data sources.

+## Contact
+Developed by Ayush Kumar Mishra
+For queries or collaborations, feel free to reach out via GitHub Issues.

 > If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request